Common questions about Agriculture, Environment and Animal Care industry placements

 For some placements a work-taster session may well be very helpful, so the student knows what to expect.

-The college or school will work with you before the placement so that all three parties (you, the student and the college or school) understand their responsibilities, expectations are aligned and all will be in a position to sign an Industry Placement Agreement.
+The school or college will work with you before the placement so that all three parties (you, the student and the school or college) understand their responsibilities, expectations are aligned and all will be in a position to sign an Industry Placement Agreement.

 Ready for the workplace